 The MBA Is Dead!

-Or so the headlines announce every now and then.
+Or so the headlines yell every now and then.
 In reality, the MBA remains the world’s most recognised and wanted business qualification.
-But there are 11 things you should consider before you choose your MBA course.
+However, before you apply for your MBA course, there are 11 things you should know.

 Does it have to be an MBA?